Dr Jonathan Gibbs’ poem, Spring Journal, was written on Twitter during the first Covid-19 lockdown.

 "It also shows what is possible in publishing terms when an independent publisher puts their heart into something."

-Dr Gibbs joined City from St Mary’s University, Twickenham, over the summer.
+Dr Gibbs joined City from St Mary’s University, Twickenham, over the summer of 2020.
 He is Programme Director for the revalidated suite of MA and MFA Creative Writing, which is now recruiting for Autumn 2021.

 He said: “It’s a huge privilege to be able to take over this suite of postgraduate degrees.